-There are no known trends, events or uncertainties that will have a material impact on the liquidity of the Company.
+There are no known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations.

-There are no events that will trigger direct or contingent financial obligations that are material to the Company, including any default or acceleration of an obligation.
+There are no events that will trigger direct or contingent financial obligations that are material to the company, including any default or acceleration of an obligation.

-There are no material off-balance sheet transactions, arrangements, obligations, (including contingent obligations), and other relationships of the Company with unconsolidated entities or other persons created during the reporting period.
+There are no material off-balance sheet transactions, arrangements, obligations, (including contingent obligations), and other relationships of the company with unconsolidated entities or other persons created during the reporting period.